hashicorp/policy-library-CIS-Policy-Set-for-AWS-VPC-Terraform/README.md

+:rotating_light: Deprecation Notice :rotating_light:

+This repository will be deprecated by **03/15/2025** and will no longer be maintained post that.

+For the latest and most comprehensive set of policies, please visit:

+:small_blue_diamond: [Terraform Registry](https://registry.terraform.io/policies/hashicorp/CIS-Policy-Set-for-AWS-Terraform/1.0.0) to discover and enforce the latest GA policies.

+:small_blue_diamond: [Github repo](https://github.com/hashicorp/policy-library-CIS-Policy-Set-for-AWS-Terraform) for accessing the complete set of pre-written policies.

+Thank you for your understanding and support!

 # (Beta) Pre-written Sentinel Policies for Center for Internet Security(CIS) AWS VPC Foundations Benchmark

 Pre-written Sentinel policies are ready to use compliance checks for CIS AWS Foundations Benchmarking v1.2, v1.4 and v3.0 to help enable your AWS resources meet industry security standards.